Banbury-inc/NeuraNet/Artificial_Intelligence/large_language_model/README.md

 - AI agents that create merge requests on github on a 24/7 basis. read issues and fix them.
 Coukd be closely linked with banbury CLI.
 - Continue with my vision to connect constantly model training to a decentralized file sharing system, primarily used to share resources and allocate machine power optimally.
+- AI supercharged linux operating system.
+A conversation type mode and a mode for actually using the computer.
+Absolutely seamless.